Soon you may have to declare gold purchased without a receipt

 New Delhi, Oct 31: The Centre is likely to introduce a gold amnesty scheme in a bid to curb black money.
 Under this scheme, gold without a proper receipt will have to be disclosed to the government and tax would be paid on the rate that the government decides.

-This scheme aims at legalising unaccounted wealth and the Prime Minister's Office is currently in consultation with the Finance Ministry, before the scheme is finalised.
+This scheme aims at legalising unaccounted wealth and the prime minister's Office is currently in consultation with the Finance Ministry, before the scheme is finalised.

 Tax would have to be paid on the entire value of gold purchased by an individual without a receipt and this would in line with any amnesty scheme that has been floated during 2014-16.